intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 2. Launch a browser, and connect to the Jupyter Notebook service with the URL: https://container-ip-address:port-number/?token=your-token

-In the previous steps, 12345 is used as the port-number, and string “your-token” is used as the token.

-As a result, you will see the Jupyter Notebook as this:
+As a result, you will see the Jupyter Notebook like this:

 ![notebook1](notebook1.jpg)